Ogrenciden/OgrencidenWebApi/README.md

 ### Relational WEB API

-This is the my first .NET CORE WEB API with Code First in learning phase
+This is the my first .NET CORE WEB API with Code First in learning phase.
+It's a very simple Let-Go clone.

 [V]  `One to Many Relation`
 [V]  `Many to Many Relation`